jvhuang1786/teslaElonStockpred/README.md

 **This project looked to use Elon's tweets to better predict Tesla stock price using Time Series.**

-Financial price data was collected using the Yahoo Finance API
+* Financial price data was collected using the Yahoo Finance API

-Tweet data was collected using the GetOldTweets3 API
+* Tweet data was collected using the GetOldTweets3 API

+* Data was collected from the period of Dec 1, 2011 to July 31, 2020

 #### A webapp was also made for this project and can be found here: